 The list of Toll Fellows Alumni is long and distinguished.
 Past Tolls have achieved great success including serving as governors, secretaries of state, chief justices, speakers and serving in U.S. Congress.
 Our alumni list boasts four current governors, four lieutenant governors, 10 secretaries of state, five chief justices, six members of Congress and the U.S. Secretary of Labor.

 What is the application/selection process?

-Individuals interested in applying for the 2014 Toll Fellowship program should submit the online application form by midnight, May 2.
-All supporting materials (i.e., letters of recommendation and support, completed questionnaire, resume) must submitted by midnight, May 21, 2014.
-In addition to the online application form (due May 2), all applicants will be asked to complete and provide the following by May 21:
+Individuals interested in applying for the 2016 Toll Fellowship program should submit the online application form and all supporting materials (i.e., letters of recommendation and support, completed questionnaire, resume) by midnight PDT, April 15, 2016.
+In addition to the online application form, all applicants will be asked to complete and provide the following by April 15, 2016:

 One letter of nomination from a member of the applicant's state government